Transmission eigenvalue-free regions near the real axis. II: Introduction

 \begin{rem} It follows from Theorem \ref{1.2} that the transmission eigenvalues in the region $\Lambda(C)\cap\mathbb{C}^\pm$ are either finitely many or they are infinitely many and asymptotically very close to the eigenvalues of the self-adjoint operator $\pm\sqrt{G_2}$. \end{rem}

 \begin{rem} It is well-known (e.g. see \cite{kn:B1}) that the cutoff resolvents always satisfy the bound (\ref{eq:1.7}) with $\tau_j=e^{c\lambda}$, $c>0$ being some constant, and that this bound cannot be improved without imposing extra conditions.
-Therefore, imposing the polynomial bound (\ref{eq:1.8}) is important.
-Indeed, our arguments do not work anymore without this condition. \end{rem}
+Therefore, imposing the polynomial bound (\ref{eq:1.8}) is important in the proof of Theorem \ref{1.2}.
+Indeed, our arguments do not work anymore without this condition.
+In particular, it guarantees that $\mathcal{L}_N(C_N)\subset\Lambda(C)$, provided $N>12q+2$.
+The condition (\ref{eq:1.8}), however, is not necessary in the proof of Theorem \ref{1.1}. \end{rem}

 \begin{rem} When $\mathcal{O}=\emptyset$ and the coefficients $\widetilde c_j, \widetilde n_j$, $j=1,2$, are constants, then $\mathcal{R}_j^+(\lambda)$ and $\mathcal{R}_j^-(\lambda)$ are the outgoing and incoming resolvents of the operator $-\frac{\widetilde c_j}{\widetilde n_j}\Delta$, where $\Delta$ is the Euclidean Laplacian on $\mathbb{R}^d$.
 In this case it is well-known that the bound (\ref{eq:1.7}) holds with $\tau_j=1$.
 Such a bound still holds for non-constant coefficients but one has to assume a non-trapping condition, namely that all geodesics associated to the Hamiltonians $\frac{\widetilde c_j(x)}{\widetilde n_j(x)}|\xi|^2$ escape to the infinity.
 This conclusion remains valid when $\mathcal{O}\neq\emptyset$ as well, but in this case one has to impose the non-trapping condition on the broken geodesics.
 The simplest example of such a non-trapping obstacle $\mathcal{O}$ is the strictly convex one, provided the coefficients $\widetilde c_j, \widetilde n_j$, $j=1,2$, are supposed constants. \end{rem}